learningequality/kolibri-docs/docs/install/_linux.rst

 #.
 Restart the system.

+.. warning:: * Be advised that this procedure also switches the setup to use the latest built Kolibri pre-release.
-.. warning:: Keep in mind that the system performance will depend not only on server device features, but on local WiFi access point characteristics.
+	* Keep in mind that the **kolibri-server** system performance will depend not only on server device features, but on local WiFi access point characteristics.

 .. _lin_deb: